As of February 2021, there is a several year waiting list for the Linked Deposit Program.

-There are 19 loans on the wait list; awaiting $11 million+ to become available.
+There are many on the wait list; awaiting over $10 million to become available.

-If you are a woman or minority owned business please visit www.omwbe.wa.gov to inquire about their certification and Linked Deposit programs.
+If you also qualify as a woman or minority owned business please visit www.omwbe.wa.gov to inquire about their certification and Linked Deposit programs.
 Their program may have funds available.

 The Washington State Veteran Linked Deposit Program improves access to capital for certified Veteran and Servicemember owned business enterprises by decreasing interest rates on small business loans by 2%!